diggydude/figment/README.md

 * jQuery (http://jquery.com/)

 In addition, you'll need a text editor and an FTP client to perform a few initial setup tasks.
-Some commerical text editors, such as UltraEdit (https://www.ultraedit.com/, 30 day free trial) allow you to open files directly from, and save them directly to, the FTP server.
+Some commerical text editors such as UltraEdit (https://www.ultraedit.com/, 30 day free trial) allow you to open files directly from, and save them directly to, the FTP server.
 Alternately, you can use a separate text editor such as Notepad and a free FTP client such as Filezilla (https://filezilla-project.org/).